 Organizational personnel with information security responsibilities (e.g., Information System Administrators, Information System Security Officers, Information System Security Managers, and Information System Security Engineers) conduct security impact analyses.
 Individuals conducting security impact analyses possess the necessary skills/technical expertise to analyze the changes to information systems and the associated security ramifications.
 Security impact analysis may include, for example, reviewing security plans to understand security control requirements and reviewing system design documentation to understand control implementation and how specific changes might affect the controls.
 Security impact analyses may also include assessments of risk to better understand the impact of the changes and to determine if additional security controls are required.

+Are you interested in learning more about change control & configuration management processes to meet FedRAMP, FISMA, and CMMC compliance requirements?
 Are you interested in learning about how to implement a change and what constitutes change and what doesn’t?
 If yes, contact us by filling out this form to schedule an appointment with a Cloud Solution and Compliance Specialist.

 Author: Bunmi Olukoya, Sr. Director, Compliance, and Consulting Services at stackArmor